Ray Handley

-Robert R. "Ray" Handley (born October 8, 1944) is a former American football player and coach who is best remembered for his stormy two seasons as head coach of the National Football League's New York Giants from 1991 to 1992.
+Robert Ray Handley (born October 8, 1944) is an American former football player and coach.
+He is best remembered for his stormy two seasons as a head coach in the National Football League (NFL) for the New York Giants from 1991 to 1992.

 Collegiate career

-A native of Reno, Nevada, Handley played three seasons at running back for Stanford University beginning in 1963.
-During his junior season, Handley gained 936 yards, with his long ground gains during the November 14, 1964 contest against Oregon State helping upset the Beavers, 16-7.
-The following year began with talk of potential All-American honors, but ended in disappointment, although Handley's running helped defeat arch-rival California-Berkeley, 9-7, in the season finale on November 21.
+A native of Reno, Nevada, Handley played three seasons as a running back for Stanford beginning in 1963.
+During his junior season, he rushed for 936 yards, with his long ground gains during the November 14, 1964 contest against Oregon State, helping to upset the Beavers, 16–7.
+The following year began with talks of potential All-American honors, but ended in disappointment.
+Handley's running did help defeat arch-rival California, 9–7, in the 1965 edition of the Big Game on November 21.

 Brief professional playing career

 Handley was signed by the American Football League's San Diego Chargers on June 11, 1966, but voluntarily left camp one month later, putting an end to his playing career.